 This is a federal work program designed to assist students with demonstrated financial need who must earn part of their educational expenses.
 Students work on campus for an hourly wage, the number of hours per week being dependent upon the amount of the work-study award.
 A Martin Methodist College Student Financial Aid Application and FAFSA are required.
-These are available in high school guidance offices, the College's Student Financial Aid Office, or go on-line.
-See #2 under "How to Apply for Financial Aid" above for details.
+These are available in high school guidance offices, the College's Student Financial Aid Office, or on-line.
+See #2 under "How to Apply for Financial Aid" for details (found on page 20).